Xin-Zhou-smu/PatchNet/README.md

 # PatchNet: Hierarchical Deep Learning-Based Stable Patch Identification for the Linux Kernel [[pdf](https://arxiv.org/pdf/1911.03576.pdf)]

+## Code Structure
+ - deeplearning: contains all code files that related to the training, validation and testing of PatchNet.
+ - prerprocessing:  contains code files that how we collect our dataset.

 ## Implementation Environment

 Please install the neccessary libraries before running our tool: